 So Now, What is a Headless CMS?

-A headless CMS, is a content management system that does not provide a presentation layer.
-Instead, it provides a set of APIs in its engine component that allow the developers create, read, update, and delete data and contents.
+A headless CMS is a content management system that does not provide a presentation layer.
+Instead, it provides a set of APIs in its engine component that allow the developers to create, read, update, and delete data and contents.

 Now that we know what a headless CMS is let’s see where can we use it and if it fits our next projects' requirements.
 The following paragraphs list major scenarios in which a headless CMS can be used instead of a traditional one.